Printy-Studios/react-context-menu/docs/basics.md

 ```

 Next, add the `<ContextMenuContainer/>` component inside the `<section>` element
-and move the text inside the newly added component
+and move the hero text inside the newly added component

 *HeroSection.tsx*
 ```